 Make Private Mortgage Insurance a Thing of the Past

-For loans made after July 1999, lending institutions are obligated (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the balance of the loan falls below 78 percent of your purchase amount � but not when the loan reaches 22 percent equity.
-(A number of "higher risk" loans are not included.)
-However, you can actually cancel PMI yourself (for mortgage loans closed past July 1999) at the point your equity reaches 20 percent, without consideration of the original price of purchase.
+For loans made since July 1999, lending institutions are required (by federal law) to automatically cancel Private Mortgage Insurance (PMI) when the loan balance gets under 78 percent of the purchase price � but not when the loan reaches 22 percent equity.
+(There are exceptions -like certain "high risk' loans.)
+But if your equity rises to 20% (regardless of the original purchase price), you have the right to cancel the PMI (for a mortgage closed past July 1999).